 If your vision is starting to get blurry, you may be developing cataracts.
 There are a few types of cataracts, but the one usually caused by aging is known as a "nuclear cataract".
 At first, it may lead to increased nearsightedness or even a temporary improvement in your reading vision.
 But with time, the lens gradually turns more densely yellow and clouds your vision.
 As the cataract slowly progresses, the lens may even turn brown.
 Advanced yellowing or browning of the lens can lead to difficulty distinguishing between shades of color, and left untreated, it can eventually lead to blindness.
 Luckily, cataract surgery, where the cloudy lens is replaced with a clear lens, is an extremely safe and effective treatment option.

 Blepharoptosis or ptosis is a drooping of the upper eyelid that may affect one or both eyes.
 The eyelid may droop only slightly or may droop enough to cover the pupil and block vision.
 It occurs when there is a weakness of the eye's levator muscle that lifts the eyelid.
 This condition is usually caused by aging, eye surgery, or disease affecting the muscle or its nerve.
 Fortunately, blepharoptosis can be corrected with surgery.

 This occurs when the gel-like vitreous fluid inside the eye begins to liquefy and pull away from the retina, causing "spots and floaters" and, sometimes, flashes of light.
 This occurrence is usually harmless, but floaters and flashes of light can also signal the beginning of a detached retina — a serious problem that can cause blindness, and requires immediate treatment.
-If you experience sudden or worsening flashes and increased floaters, see Dr. Dempsey immediately to determine the cause.
+If you experience sudden or worsening flashes and increased floaters, see Dr. Paradis immediately to determine the cause.